xnajasho/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person in the current list to be `Betsy Crower` and clears all existing tags.
+*  `edit 4 b/1992-01-10 avatar/10 tele/newTelehandle desc/xyz` Edits the 4th person in the list and updates his/her birthday to `1992-01-10`, avatar to `10`, telegram handle to `newTelehandle` and description to `xyz`

 ### Locating persons by name: `find`